Manuteaa/dbd_autoSkillCheck/README.md

----
-title: Dbd AutoSkillCheck
-emoji: 📉
-colorFrom: indigo
-colorTo: pink
-sdk: gradio
-sdk_version: 5.34.2
-app_file: app.py
-pinned: false
-short_description: An AI tool to hit great skill checks in Dead By Daylight
----

 # Disclaimer

 **This project is intended for research and educational purposes in the field of deep learning and how computer vision AI can help in video games.**

 Using it may violate game rules and trigger anti-cheat detection.
 The author is not responsible for any consequences resulting from its use, this includes bans or any other unspecified violations.
 Use at your own risk.
-Join the discord server for more info.
+Join the [discord server](#acknowledgments) for more info.

 # DBD Auto Skill Check

 The Dead by Daylight Auto Skill Check is a tool developed using AI (deep learning with PyTorch) to automatically detect and successfully hit skill checks in the popular game Dead by Daylight.
-This tool is designed to demonstrate how AI can improve gameplay performance and enhance the player's skill in the game.
+This tool is designed to demonstrate how AI can improve gameplay performance and enhance the player's success rate in the game.

 | Demo (x2 speed) |